 #1 Pros and Cons: Cost Comparison

 Typically, pros and cons are evaluated on exact criteria, like cost or durability.
 However, with such a wide range of marbles and porcelain tiles, the criteria can end up being pretty even depending on the exact choice.
 For instance, Carrara marble is less expensive than Calacatta or Statuario, and it's typically easier to install than some porcelains.
-Thus, although porcelain tends to be a less expensive material to buy, when you add the cost to install (which needs a special grout) the total cost can end up being on par with some marbles.
-The range for porcelain tile, for both material and installation, can range from $8 to $15 dollars per square foot.
-In comparison, marble cost and installation can range from $9 to $24.
+Thus, although porcelain tends to be a less expensive material to buy, when you add the cost to install the total cost can end up being on par with some marbles.
+The range for porcelain tile, for both material and installation, can range from $10 to $18 dollars per square foot.
+In comparison, marble cost and installation can range from $20 to $35.
 Thus, in terms of pros, porcelain is a less expensive material than marble, but that's only true when you don't consider the choice of marble and the installation costs.
 Marble is a luxury material, but it also is heavier and of higher quality than porcelain.

 #2 Pros and Cons: Durability